xtreme8000/BetterSpades/README.md

 You will need to compile the following by yourself, or get hold of precompiled binaries:

 * GLFW3
-* OpenAL soft
+* OpenAL soft *(only needed on Windows)*
 * libdeflate
 * enet

-Place produced static libraries in `lib/`.
+Follow the instructions on their project page, then place produced static libraries in `lib/`.

 Some files need to be copied to the `src/` directory.